Edward144/PHPMailer-Bulk-Send/README.md

 `php sendmail.php key1=value1 key2=value2 key3=value3`

 The list of accepted parameters is:
-* to - A single email address or comma separated list of addresses. **This is a required parameter.**
+* to - A single email address, comma separated list of addresses, or json file containing an array of email addresses. **This is a required parameter.**
 * subject - The subject to be used in the email. **This is a required parameter.**
 * content - A html file containing the body of the email, stored within the content directory. **This is a required parameter and must be a html file, others will not be accepted.**
 * cc - A single email address or comma separated list of addresses.